Chapelton, Aberdeenshire: Green Spaces

 A variety of parks have been designed throughout the development and several are already built ranging from the more formal Hume Square, already home to the Bike Ride and other events and boasting cherry trees underplanted with bulbs.
 The newly created Liddell Park includes The Hut which is a community building and the first children's play area.
 Larger and more informal green parks such as Pheppie Park and Wolrige Gardens are situated towards the edge.

 At the entrance to the town is a large country park and the community woodland, planted by new residents, forms a growing backdrop.
 The Chapelton Trail, designed on tracks and along the Causeymounth and Elsick House drives, is on offer to those who like countryside walks.

 A new playground named after Tom Patey was opened in 2022.

 Public Amenities

 Chapelton is served by a bistro Teacake, The Lounge, a beauty and hair salon, and a nursery school.
 In addition, Brio Retirement Living's Landale Court offers a range of apartments and houses along with its Slate & Grain brasserie and bar.

 A further 10 businesses are located at the temporary container Park, The Boxes @ Chapelton, located opposite the Hut - the first community building.

+Community

+Chapelton community host an Annual Scarecrow competition through the month of August ‘Chapelton Scarecrow Festival’ since 2019.